Ruborcalor/hpc-status-app/README.md

 Prepare a production build of the frontend with `cd client && yarn build`.

+## Variables

+const basename in app.js is used for proper routing. also in package.json of react app.

 ## Available Scripts

 In the `client` directory, you can run: